Andrew Keenan-Bolger: Career

 As a teenager, Keenan-Bolger was in the original 2000 cast of Seussical on Broadway, as an alternate Jojo.
-He has also appeared on Broadway in Beauty and the Beast as Chip, and A Christmas Carol as Young Scrooge.
+He made his Broadway debut in the mid-1990s as Chip in Beauty and the Beast, and appeared Off-Broadway in the 1999 return engagement of A Christmas Carol at Madison Square Garden as Young Scrooge.
 The actor was featured in the first national tours of The 25th Annual Putnam County Spelling Bee as Leaf Coneybear, Ragtime as the Little Boy, and How the Grinch Stole Christmas as Young Max.
 Other theater credits include High School Musical on Stage! at North Shore Music Theatre and Perez Hilton Saves the Universe at the 2008 Fringe Festival.

 He has also been seen on television as Christophe on the series The Naked Brothers Band and as a weekly commentator on FNMTV on MTV.
 His film credits include Beauty and the Beast: The Enchanted Christmas and Marci X.

 Keenan-Bolger created a video blog to promote North Shore Music Theatre's production of High School Musical in which he starred.
-Keenan-Bolger was a regular on fellow web series "The Battery's Down".
+Keenan-Bolger was a regular on fellow web series The Battery's Down.
 He is noted for his performance of the song 'You're in Vegas' which is available for download on iTunes.

 In 2010, Keenan-Bolger co-created the web series Submissions Only with fellow Broadway performer Kate Wetherhead.
 He serves as the series' director and editor.

 On October 12, 2010, he took over the role of Robertson Ay in the Broadway production of Disney's Mary Poppins and later played the part on the National tour.
 He created the role of Omar in the 5th Avenue Theater production of Disney's Aladdin (July 2011) and played Crutchie in Disney's Newsies (March 2012), a role he originally created at the Paper Mill Playhouse (September 2011).
 His last performance date as Crutchie was on March 11, 2013, so he could begin rehearsal for his role in the musical adaptation of Tuck Everlasting.
 He was supposed to star as Jesse Tuck, with performances beginning on July 28, 2013, at Boston's Colonial Theatre, but the show was delayed due to the lack of availability of a suitable theatre for its subsequent transfer to New York.
 He next performed in A.R.
 Gurney's drama Family Furniture, which ran from November 12 to December 22, 2013, at The Flea Theater in the TriBeCa section of New York City.
 He played the part of Billy Frazier in the 2014 romantic comedy film The Rewrite, starring Hugh Grant and Marisa Tomei.

 He revisited the role of Jesse Tuck in the Broadway production of Tuck Everlasting which opened on April 26, 2016, and ran until May 29, 2016.

-On May 23, 2017, Bolger revisited his role of Crutchie in the Newsies Musical Film.
+On May 23, 2017, Bolger revisited his role of Crutchie in the live-on-stage Newsies musical film.